 Specialized Medical Equipment consists of devices, controls or appliances specified in the Individual Service Plan, which enable waiver participants to increase their abilities to perform activities of daily living and to interact more independently with their environment.
-Services may also consist of assessment or training needed to assist waiver participants with mobility, seating, bathing, transferring, security or other skills such as operating a wheelchair, locks, doors openers or other adaptive equipment.
-Equipment consists of software necessary for operating communication devices, scanning communicators, speech amplifiers, control switches, or electronic control units.
+Services may also consist of assessment or training needed to assist waiver participants with mobility, seating, bathing, transferring, security or other skills such as operating a wheelchair, locks doors openers or side lyers.
+Equipment consists of computers necessary for operating communication devices, scanning communicators, speech amplifiers, control switches, electronic control units, wheelchairs, locks, door openers, or side lyers.
 These services also consist of customizing a device to meet a waiver participant s needs.
 If the waiver participant (or representative, if applicable) opts for participant direction, then this equipment may be purchased through participant-directed service delivery.

-Specialized Medical Equipment services include the repair of equipment in cases of special circumstances, such as fire, or due to normal wear and tear. ervices include the training of the participant or his or her caregivers in the operation and/or maintenance of the equipment or any supplies associated with its operation and/or maintenance.
+Specialized Medical Equipment services include the repair of equipment in cases of special circumstances, such as fire, or due to normal wear and tear.
+These services include the training of the participant or his or her caregivers in the operation and/or maintenance of the equipment or any supplies associated with its operation and/or maintenance.
 Specialized Medical Equipment services do not include extended warranties and/or maintenance agreements.

-The New Options Waiver does not duplicate coverage under the durable Medical Equipment (DME), Orthotics and Prosthetics, and Hearing Services programs and other Medicaid non-waiver programs.
+The Comprehensive Supports Waiver does not duplicate coverage under the durable Medical Equipment (DME), Orthotics and Prosthetics, and Hearing Services programs and other Medicaid non-waiver programs.
 All items covered through these programs must be requested through the respective programs.
-The NOW Program is intended for those goods and services that are not covered by the State Medicaid Plan or those instances in which a participant s need exceeds State Plan coverage limits and exceptions to the coverage limits are not available.
+The COMP Program is intended for those goods and services that are not covered by the State Medicaid Plan or those instances in which a participant s need exceeds State Plan coverage limits and exceptions to the coverage limits are not available.
 Denial of additional coverage must be documented in the participant s record for any item covered under the State Medicaid Plan.
-The NOW Program does not cover items that have been denied through the DME and other programs for lack of medical necessity.
+The COMP Program does not cover items that have been denied through the DME and other programs for lack of medical necessity.

-The need for adaptive equipment and assistive technology must be identified in the Individual Service Plan and approved by a qualified rehabilitation technician or engineer, occupational therapist, physical therapist, augmented communication therapist or other qualified therapist whose signature indicates approval.
-Computers, such as desktop and personal computers, are excluded.
 Specialized Medical Equipment Services must be authorized prior to service delivery by the operating agency at least annually in conjunction with the Individual Service Plan development and with any ISP revisions.